grondak/noticeavoid/README.md

   3/11/2023: Cleaned up screen timing
   3/13/2023: Added music and a static demo to ensure timing will work.
 Added rests to alienbill's call at the expense of the 0 divisor.
 I'm okay with that.
   3/13/2023: Added 6-digit score and split results on both sides of the screen.
+  3/14/2023: Understood and fixed up timing on 6-digit score.

 ## Credits: